 There is no such thing as a “safe pesticide” as their sole purpose is to exterminate insects and pests.
 Creature Control strives to make our insect and rodent applications as non-intrusive as possible.
 We can also educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.

 Creature Control manages all nuisance wildlife, both animals and insects, which are usually two separate industries.
-Our licensed technicians are highly knowledgeable and qualified in Colorado and Wyoming wildlife, and we can help you find the least invasive and most cost-effective way to solve your animal intrusion or pest infestation.
+Our licensed technicians are highly knowledgeable and qualified in Colorado wildlife, and we can help you find the least invasive and most cost-effective way to solve your animal intrusion or pest infestation.
 Check to see if we service your area, by clicking here.

 *Fleas are an exception – they may require a whole-house fumigation.